openhab/openhab-addons/bundles/org.openhab.binding.broadlink/README.md

 0. In the openHAB web UI, navigate to your RMx Thing
 1. Set the *Name of IR/RF command to learn* property to the name of the command you want the device to learn
 2. Click on its *Channels* tab
-3. For IR find the *Remote Learning Control* channel and create an Item for it, for RF use the *Remote RF Learning Control* channel instead.
+3. For IR find the *Remote Learning Control* channel and create an Item for it, for RF use the *Remote RF Learning Control* channel instead.(Only needed the first time)
 4. Click the item, and click the rectangular area that is marked NULL
 5. In the pop-up menu that appears, select *Learn IR command* for IR or *Learn RF command* for RF
 6. *The LED on your RM device will illuminate solidly*